4. Commonly Used Classes in the Java

 import java.io.*;

-public class read{
+public class lire{

 public static void main(String[] arg){

-// Open the file
+// open file

 try{

-IN = new BufferedReader(new FileReader("out"));
+IN=new BufferedReader(new FileReader("out"));

 } catch (Exception e){